madiele/vod2pod-rss/CONTRIBUTING.md

 edit the `.dev.env` file with your api keys if needed

 #### launch required services (!!!REQUIRED!!!)
-run `make start-deps` in the root of the project
+run `make start-deps`

+you need to run at least once at the start of your development session

 #### launch tests
 run `make test`